The Highway Code has been updated and from 29th January 2022, the ‘Dutch Reach’ has been recommended for both drivers and passengers.

 “Dooring” – A Criminal Offence

-Dooring is a traffic collision where a cyclist is struck by a car door.
+Dooring is a traffic collision where a cyclist or motorcyclist is struck by a car door.

 Dooring is a criminal offence and could result in a £1,000 fine or a penalty notice.
 Many will argue that tougher penalties need to be introduced.
 Dooring is treated as a minor offence even though people have been killed or seriously injured from this careless act.

 Dooring is surprisingly common and yet to date it receives little attention.
-Accidents can be caused by cyclists colliding directly with a car door or swerving to avoid being hit by a car door.
+Accidents can be caused by cyclists or motorcyclist colliding directly with a car door or swerving to avoid being hit by a car door.
+Accidents involving pedestrians being hit by car doors usually result in less serious injuries.

-I have also recently represented a cyclist who sustained a number of serious injuries after being knocked off his bike when a driver opened their car door into his path leaving him no time to stop or swerve to avoid the accident.
-Fortunately, my Client made a good recovery and recovered compensation for both his injuries as well as his damaged bike, helmet and clothing.
+I have represented a cyclist who sustained a number of serious injuries after being knocked off his bike when a driver opened their car door into his path leaving him no time to stop or swerve to avoid the accident.
+If the driver had used the Dutch Reach, his accident could have been prevented.
+Fortunately, my Client made a good recovery and received compensation for his injuries as well as his damaged bike, helmet and clothing.

 The Dutch Reach